Eclipse openPASS Working Group Charter

 - Each Project Manager has a seat on the Quality Committee, provided the Project Manager is employed or designated by a WG member.
 Otherwise, the Project Manager may be invited as a guest

 - At least one seat is allocated to each class of members different to Driver members.
-An additional seat on the committee shall be allocated to the each class of members different to Driver members for every additional five (5) seats beyond one (1) allocated to Driver members.
-Participant member seats are allocated following the Eclipse "single transferable vote", as defined in the Eclipse Bylaws
+An additional seat on the committee shall be allocated to each class of members different to Driver members for every additional five (5) seats beyond one (1) allocated to Driver members.
+Participant member seats are allocated following the Eclipse "single transferable vote", as defined in the Eclipse Foundation Bylaws

 - The Quality Committee elects a chairman who reports to the Steering Committee.
 This chairman is elected among the members of the Quality Committee